tradingkey.logo

 Onshore tanks have also not been maintained for years, posing risks for parties trying to load the oil.

-Shipping companies Maersk Tankers and American Eagle Tankers are among the firms looking to expand their ship-to-ship transfer operations in Venezuela, three of the sources said.
+Shipping company Maersk Tankers is among the firms looking to expand their ship-to-ship transfer operations in Venezuela, three of the sources said.

 Maersk Tankers could replicate the ship-to-shore-to-ship logistics it has used before in Amuay Bay in Venezuela, one source said.
 Maersk already has operations in nearby Aruba and Curacao, islands whose waters are often used to transfer Venezuelan oil.
 However, while the transfers are possible in Aruba and U.S. ports, they are more expensive.